 How To Legally Get Married In Northern Ireland

 So there is a key factor in when and how you get married in Northern Ireland and that’s giving your notice to get married.
-Typically you must give atleast 28 days notice to get married.
-And you must do that at the council district in which you are getting married.
-Currently things are all over the place with backlogs and notices being extended etc. And I have had couples who have been able to get things expedited so your first port of call again is your registrar/officiant.
-Every council area is operating slightly differently right now due to staffing measures etc. so keep that in mind.
+Typically you must give atleast 28 days notice to get married in the 12 months before your wedding.
+You must do that at the council district in which you are getting married.

 If you need to download the Marriage Notice Form you can do so by clicking here.